havah-project/goloop-havah/doc/genesis_havah_tx.md

 * `termPeriod`: Coins for reward are issued every term period in blocks
 * `issueReductionCycle`: issueAmount is reduced at a fixed rate each cycle
-* `privateReleaseCycle`: Number of months the all rewards can be claimed
-  * 1/`privateReleaseCycle` of all rewards can be claimed each month
+* `privateReleaseCycle`: Additional 1/24 of total rewards can be claimed each cycle
 * `privateLockup`: Period during which the reward is locked up
 * `issueLimit`: No issues after issueLimit
 * `issueAmount`: Amount of coins to be issued every term period